NicoG96/The-Software-Engineering-Interview/README.md

   5. **Weighted round robin**: A variation of the above whereby servers are assigned a weight (indicating processing capacity, i.e. processor speed) and ordering the cycle in respect to that metric
   6. **IP hash**: IP of client is hashed to derive a server index to forward the request to

+### Reverse Proxies

+A server that sits in front of a back-end system and acts as the public-facing interface for all incoming requests.
+Provides a multitude of benefits:

+1. Security
+   1. A reverse proxy can deter DDoS attacks by blacklisting certain IPs, payload matching, or limiting the number of connections
+2. Scalability
+   1. The back-end service is free to change its configuration without affecting clients because the entry point to this service remains static
+3. Compression
+   1. Bandwidth can be conserved by compressing the server response prior to sending it to the client
+4. SSL termination
+   1. SSL encryption/decryption is computationally expensive and performing these operations at the reverse proxy level frees up resources for the back-end
+5. Caching
+   1. Response time and server load can be reduced by storing responses in a local cache and doing a lookup prior to forwarding requests to the back-end

 ### Distributed Systems

 #### Key characteristics <!-- omit in toc -->